JS121000/Project-2/goodreads/README.md

 ### Genre Analysis

-Although the dataset does not explicitly include genre information, we can infer genres based on titles and authors’ historical works.
+Although the dataset does not explicitly include genre information, we can infer genres based on titles and authorsâ€™ historical works.
 This opens up avenues for exploring which genres are currently favored by readers and how this may correlate with ratings.

 ## Visualizations